OCA/server-tools/auth_keycloak/examples/README.md

 2. go to http://localhost:8080 (adapt URL to your setup) and log in as admin (admin/admin)

-3. create a new realm named `Odoo`

-4. go to "Clients" and click on "create" button
+3. go to "Clients" and click on "create" button

+4. create 'Odoo' client (you can import `odoo-client.json` to test)

 5. configure KC client properly.
-See `real-export.json` file as an example.

 In particular, see that these flags are turned on:

    ```json
     "consentRequired": false,